telamonian/ocudump/README.md

     - `make`
 - The c++ library will now be at `{your_build_directory}/src/c/libocudump_lib.a`
 - The python module will now be at `{your_build_directory}/src/cython/ocudump.so`

+# how to build on Windows
+- Get the official OculusSDK and put it in your `C:\usr\local` directory
+- In the ocudump root, execute the following commands
+    - for 32-bit build:
+        - `mkdir build`
+        - `cd build`
+        - `cmake -G "Visual Studio 12 2013"`
+        - `cmake --build . --config Release`
+    - for 64-bit build:
+        - `mkdir build`
+        - `cd build`
+        - `cmake -G "Visual Studio 12 2013 Win64"`
+        - `cmake --build . --config Release`

 # how to test
 - To test the c++ library, after you run `make` in your build directory you can then run